shuklashreyas/shuklashreyas/README.md

-# 💫 About Me
+# 🇳🇱🇮🇳🇸🇬🇺🇸 About Me

-I’m Shreyas Shukla, a CS senior at Northeastern University (Boston).
-I recently completed a software consulting project at NEU on ExamEngine—building a scalable final-exam scheduler focused on conflict resolution and scheduling efficiency.
+### I’m Shreyas Shukla, a CS senior at Northeastern University (Boston).
+I recently built ExamEngine at NEU—a scalable final-exam scheduler focused on conflict resolution and scheduling efficiency.
 I like shipping practical ML + SWE systems (and occasionally computational biology) that solve real problems.
-Born 🇳🇱, roots 🇮🇳, raised 🇸🇬, living 🇺🇸

 ## 🌐 Socials